vclab/cascaded-vit/README.md

 ## Overview

-This is the official repository of [CascadedViT: Cascaded Chunk-FeedForward and Cascaded Group Attention Vision Transformer]() (add author names later)
+This is the official repository of [CascadedViT: Cascaded Chunk-FeedForward and Cascaded Group Attention Vision Transformer](http://arxiv.org/abs/2511.14111) Srivathsan Sivakumar, Faisal Z. Qureshi

 CascadedViT uses **Chunk-FFNs with a cascading nature** to produce a family of light-weight, compute-efficient and high-speed vision transformers.